The Rise of the Beach Club

 Westport Yacht Joins the Beach Club Game

-American production yacht builders Westport Yachts embraced the beach club trend when they introduced the W 125model (link: https://bit.ly/34tnTW6), pictured below, which boasts a departure from the builder’s traditional exterior styling, a gyro stabilization system, a full-beam master stateroom and a beach club.
-Here, the transom lifts to reveal a wet bar, seating area and access into the aft technical area.
-The swim platform can be further extended to allow for a well-sized water access areas for all guests to relax, swim or play.
+American production yacht builders Westport Yachts embraced the beach club trend when they introduced the W 125model (link: https://bit.ly/34tnTW6), pictured below, which boasts a departure from the builder’s traditional exterior styling, a gyro stabilization system, a full-beam master stateroom, and a beach club.
+Here, the transom lifts reveal a wet bar, seating area, and access to the aft technical area.
+The swim platform can be further extended to allow for well-sized water access areas for all guests to relax, swim or play.

-GRP infusion pioneers Horizon Yachts of Taiwan have introduced a line of high-volume, fast displacement yachts in the last three years that give owners in the 80 to 125ft range four enviable features: a stable hull design, an on-deck master, incredibly interior volume and…. a beach club.
+GRP infusion pioneers Horizon Yachts of Taiwan have introduced a line of high-volume, fast displacement yachts in the last three years that give owners in the 80 to 125ft range four enviable features: a stable hull design, an on-deck master, incredible interior volume, and…. a beach club.